12 of the top fine art photographers to follow on 500px

 Kaiwan Shaban

 Kaiwan Shaban refined his 3D art skills amid the pandemic; today, he combines photography, cinematography, and digital art to create a parallel universe that’s entirely his own.
 Made with tools like Photoshop, Lightroom, Blender 3D, and most recently, some AI elements, his work exists at the boundary line between fact and fiction.
-His style is one that’s instantly recognizable, defined by atmospheric fog, reflective surfaces, and melancholy shades of blue and orange.
+His style is that’s instantly recognizable, defined by atmospheric fog, reflective surfaces, and melancholy shades of blue and orange.

-As in the work of photographers like Gregory Crewdson—who brings imaginary scenes to life by creating elaborate stage sets in the physical world—Kaiwan’s pictures capture moments of suspense and intrigue, feeling as though they were captured just before or after a mysterious incident or event.
+As in the work of photographers like Gregory Crewdson—who brings imaginary scenes to life by creating elaborate sets in the physical world—Kaiwan’s pictures capture moments of suspense and intrigue, feeling as though they were captured just before or after a mysterious incident or event.
 Donning old-fashioned hats or with their backs facing us, the figures who inhabit his fantasy world always seem to hold more secrets than they’re willing to reveal, leaving us guessing long after we’ve turned away.

 Mikko Lagerstedt

 Inspired by the natural wonders of Finland, Mikko Lagerstedt is a self-taught fine art photographer.
 He’s not afraid to brave harsh conditions, exploring for hours in wind and snow in search of magical light, whether it’s the last kiss of daylight during the blue hour or the twinkling of stars deep into the night.
-Sometimes, a lone appears in the distance (the artist himself), lost in solitude and contemplation.
+Sometimes, a figure appears in the distance (the artist himself), lost in solitude and contemplation.

 Cristina Venedict

 A fine art portrait photographer with a background in psychology, Cristina Venedict has always been fascinated by people and their stories.
-Today, she’s recognized for her dreamy, ethereal aesthetic, citing her love for fashion as well as Impressionist and Post-Impressionist painters like Degas and -Lautrec among her inspirations.
+Today, she’s recognized for her dreamy, ethereal aesthetic, citing her for fashion as well as Impressionist and Post-Impressionist painters like Degas and Toulouse-Lautrec among her inspirations.
 Her work, at times, reminds us of the Pictorialist photographers, such as Alfred Stieglitz and Gertrude Käsebier, who used soft-focus lenses or evocative lighting to create painterly, stand-out images.
 Cristina uses Lensbaby lenses, which are known for their creative effects.

 Irina Dzhul

 Inspired by fairytales, Irina Dzhul is a Ukrainian artist whose captivating photos take us back in time.
-Drawing her ideas from places as well as people, Irina captures mythical characters in harmony with the wild landscapes that surround them.
+Drawing her ideas from places as well as people, Irina captures mythical characters in harmony with the wild that surround them.
 When not in nature, she sometimes sets her pictures in places of historical significance, telling stories of global importance and touching on atrocities such as the Holocaust and the Holodomor so that they might never happen again.
 Irina regularly handcrafts clothing and wardrobe items herself, giving a personal touch to photographs that speak to universal themes.

 Mohammad Fotouhi